Who We Are

 Assistant Director, YPEI

-Vanessa Estimé serves as Assistant Director for the Yale Prison Education Initiative at Dwight Hall at Yale.
-She has worked in higher education, the judicial branch of state government, and non-profit community agencies in New Haven and Bridgeport (Connecticut) since 2011.
-Vanessa received her BS in Legal Studies from the University of New Haven, and MSW from Simmons College School of Social Work.
-She is a licensed social worker and certified childbirth educator and birth doula.
-Vanessa is delighted to be a part of the Yale Prison Education Initiative and support the movement of college in prison.
+Vanessa Estimé has served as Assistant Director for the Yale Prison Education Initiative at Dwight Hall at Yale since 2021.
+Her undergraduate studies were completed at the University of New Haven, and graduate studies at Simmons College School of Social Work.
+Vanessa is also a social worker and childbirth educator/birth doula.
+She is delighted to be a part of the Yale Prison Education Initiative and support the movement of expanding access to education to all people.

 James Jeter